The 20 Best Laryngeal Nerve Damage Doctors Near Me in North Carolina, US

 Offers Telehealth

-Stephen Potts is an Otolaryngologist in Winston Salem, North Carolina.
-Dr. Potts has been practicing medicine for over 34 years and is rated as an Advanced provider by MediFind in the treatment of Laryngeal Nerve Damage.
-His top areas of expertise are Jones Syndrome, Infant Hearing Loss, DFNB1, and Benign Paroxysmal Positional Vertigo.
+Stephen Potts is an Otolaryngologist practicing medicine in Winston Salem, North Carolina.
+He has been practicing medicine for over 35 years.
+Dr. Potts is rated as an Advanced provider by MediFind in the treatment of Laryngeal Nerve Damage.
+He is also highly rated in 49 other conditions, according to our data.
+His clinical expertise encompasses Jones Syndrome, Infant Hearing Loss, DFNB1, and Benign Paroxysmal Positional Vertigo.
+Dr. Potts is board certified in Otolaryngology.

 Advanced in Laryngeal Nerve Damage